 Here’s the Blender manual’s official page on the loop cut and slide tool.

 To bevel in Blender is to separate an edge or vertex and spread the separated parts away from each other.
 The results of beveling an edge and a vertex are quite different.

 In edit mode, the shortcut to bevel in Blender is Ctrl + B.

-To bevel an edge, we select it and press “Ctrl + B.” Drag the cursor to change how large the bevel will be.
-We can use our middle mouse scroll wheel to add or subtract segments of the bevel.
+To bevel an edge in Blender, select it and press “Ctrl + B.” Drag the cursor to change how large the bevel will be.
+Use the middle mouse scroll wheel to add or subtract segments of the bevel.

 Bevel Interior “Edges”

 In Blender, edges refer to lines.
 But they don’t necessarily have to be on the edge of an object.
 Beveling is a great tool for separating a single interior edge into multiple.
 Here’s an example.

 If I want to take a default cube and add evenly spaced cuts, I could place one cut like this.

 Then select the center cut using Alt + Left Click in edge select mode.
 Perform a bevel on the edge with Ctrl + B.